peterb2396/linux/Project1/README.md

 }
 ```

-navigate from terminal to where file is located and compile:
+Navigate from terminal to where file is located and compile:

 ```
 gcc -o my_program my_program.c